NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

     cameras.

 --skip-matching
     Only use image matches which can be loaded from disk.
+This implies ``--force-reuse-match-files``.

+--match-files-prefix <string (default: "")>
+    Use the match files from this prefix instead of the current output prefix.
+This implies ``--skip-matching``.

+--clean-match-files-prefix <string (default: "")>
+    Use as input match files the \*-clean.match files from this prefix.
+    This implies ``--skip-matching``.

 --enable-rough-homography
     Enable the step of performing datum-based rough homography for